-The fees paid by the Plan are recorded in the contracts agreed between the Trustees and the investment managers, through the IoP.
+The fees paid by the Plan are recorded in the contracts agreed between the Trustee and the investment managers, through the IoP.

-Remuneration of investment consultant 6.
+6. Remuneration of investment consultant

-The Trustees have appointed Barnett Waddingham LLP to advise on investment matters.
+The Trustee has appointed Barnett Waddingham LLP to advise on investment matters.
 Barnett Waddingham are remunerated on a mixture of pre-agreed fixed fees and time-cost rates.